devuan/arm-sdk/README.md

 # OR
 ; git clone https://git.devuan.org/devuan/arm-sdk.git
 ```
-If you have cloned the repository before, please to a `git pull` in order
+If you have cloned the repository before, please do a `git pull` in order
 to update to the latest versions.
 Your experience will be better.

 Edit the `config` file to match your crosscompile toolchain.
 Consult